serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 Hurray!! 🎉 🥳 🎊

-You have implemented the simplest sign in with Google, no handling errors, no keeping session open after closing the app...
+You have implemented the simplest sign-in with Google, no handling errors, no keeping session open after closing the app...
 But this will come later.

 ## Don't upload API Keys to Git

-If you have a public repository you might want to hide your Google Sign In Client ID.
+If you have a public repository you might want to hide your Google Sign-In Client ID.

 Instead of hardcoding API keys into `Info.plist` or `AppDelegate`, they can be hidden in many ways, so they are not available in your repo.